An official website of the United States government

 Completed in 2022

-A facelift is underway at Province Lands Visitor Center in 2021-2022.
-The building’s position on a high bluff overlooking the Atlantic Ocean, and impacts from wind, sand, and salt spray necessitated exterior repairs.
-Work includes a new roof; prepping and painting trim, wood fascia, and wood board & batten siding; stabilizing, repairing, and repointing loose block on the retaining wall to the basement; and removing, repairing, re-installing, and resealing portions of the exterior panels at the upper level observation deck.
-Interior painting and new carpeting throughout the building complete the rehabilitation.
+Province Lands Visitor Center's position on a high bluff overlooking the Atlantic Ocean, combining wind, sand, and salt spray, necessitated exterior repair work.
+Scheduled maintenance included a new roof; prepping and painting trim, wood fascia, and wood board & batten siding; stabilizing, repairing, and repointing loose block on the retaining wall to the basement; and removing, repairing, re-installing, and resealing portions of the exterior panels at the upper level observation deck.
+Interior painting and new carpeting throughout the building completed the rehabilitation.

-A new ramp has made the building accessible.
+The addition of a new ramp has also made the building accessible.
 Previously, stairs were required to access the visitor center and observation deck, where there are commanding views of the Atlantic, the Gulf of Maine, dunes, and the chance to spot whales in spring and summer.

 Construction at Coast Guard Beach bathroom.